 Trip Planning: The planning stage of your trip can be instrumental in its success and an enjoyable part of the experience itself.
 You have a world of options...and plenty to consider.

-Entry and Exit formalities: Visitors must hold a passport valid for at least six months & beyond at the time of entering the Schengen countries.
-Some nationalities can obtain visa on arrival and for nationalities who requires visa please refer to the respective consulate or through their respective website.
-When traveling to multiple Schengen countries it is best to apply in the country of the first entry or the country you will stay the most.
-Italy Netherlands & Belgium are part of the 26 Schengen State Countries.
+Entry and Exit formalities: Visitors must hold a passport valid for at least six months & beyond at the time of entering the country.
+Some nationalities can obtain visa on arrival and for nationalities who requires visa please refer to the Netherlands consulate website: www.vfsglobal.com/Netherlands/UAE.
+Netherlands is part of the 26 Schengen State Countries.